 The move to the US happened quite suddenly actually.
 My husband had recently finished his PhD and got a job offer in the US.
 We decided to go for it and move, although I hadn’t yet found a job.

-While I was looking for jobs in the US, PwC San Jose were looking for a Senior Associate for their VAT team, and I got the job.
-So, I didn’t actually move to the US for a job, but rather ended up getting one after I arrived in the US.
+While I was looking for jobs in the US, PwC San Jose was looking for a Senior Associate for their VAT team, and I got the job.
+So, I didn’t actually move to the US for a job but rather ended up getting one after I arrived in the US.
 I guess that’s just how things end up sometimes.

 On a professional level, I would say the US, as it gave me more exposure to international VAT matters.
 Being able to work with large multinational corporations and learn from them and my VAT colleagues was a great experience.
 It was also very exciting to be working in Silicon Valley with numerous startups, many of which have done extremely well and have now become internationally recognised brands.